 Physics 880.06 Condensed Matter Physics is a three-quarter sequence of graduate-level courses taught from a modern perspective.
 I will emphasize how in a system of many interacting particles new phases of matter emerge, their spontaneously broken symmetries, collective modes and phase transitions.

 Lecture schedule:

-Tuesdays and Thursdays 1 pm -2:18 pm Room: Scot E0103 Wednesdays 4-5:30pm SO E0241 (to accommodate travel during the quarter)
+Tuesdays and Thursdays 1 pm -2:18 pm Room: Scot Lab SO E0103 Wednesdays 4:30-6:00pm SO E0241

+(to accommodate travel during the quarter and short student presentations during the lectures)